Sheep-y/trpg-dnd-4e-db/README.md

 * 14 typos.
 (Cambion Stalwart "bit points", Primal Grove "grp", Rubble Topple "Singe", Essential hybrid sourcebook etc.)
 * 2 new entries (Artifact and Item Set.)
 * In addition, over a hundred artifacts and item sets are manually classified.
-(Some entries has multiple fixes applied)
+(Some entries has multiple types of fix applied, e.g. Mirror of Deception has power frequency, formatting, and category fixed)

-If you find similar mistakes that aren't fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).
+If you find similar mistakes that are not fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).

 ## Developer's Guide ##